-In this event, the Trauma

-Support Specialist or your Family

-Advocate will contact you to

-schedule a Behavior

-Intervention Meeting to discuss

-the incident and develop a

-Behavior Intervention Plan to

-support your child.
-Your child

-may not return until the

-intervention meeting is

-completed.
+In this event, the education coordinator or your Family Advocate will contact you to schedule an Intervention Meeting to discuss the incident and develop an Intervention Plan to support your child.
+Your child may not return until the intervention meeting is completed.